eshaw463/MNM-Robot/README.md

   * make sure you save your edits

 todo:
--> look at possible or premade scripts from the internet to use, test them
+* look at possible or premade scripts from the internet to use, test them
+* attempt custom call & response
+* attempt LLM communication w/ API key

 * current issues:
 none :3